Search for Precessing Binary Black Holes in Advanced LIGO's Third Observing Run using Harmonic Decomposition: Search results from O3 data

 Aligned-spin searches are always performed, even in highly precessing regions (as the one explored in this work) where they are expected to have reduced sensitivity.
 Therefore, we explore the efficacy of performing a \textit{combined} search, which is formed by equally combining aligned-spin and precessing search sensitivities.
 We estimate the improvement in $\langle VT \rangle$ for our combined search and compare it to our aligned-spin only search.
 We estimate the sensitivity for each search as described by equation (\ref{Eq:VT-MC-sum}).
 For an aligned-spin search we use an IFAR threshold of 1 per year or above.
 Since we are searching over the same data twice in the combined search, we must penalize the significances for each sub-search with a trials factor of two, and therefore, apply an IFAR threshold of 2 [Yr] for each sub-search.
 This effectively makes the combined search IFAR threshold the same as the aligned-spin only search.
 The sensitivity ratio is computed as

 In Figure \ref{fig:sensitive-VT-ratio}, we show the $\langle VT \rangle_{\text{ratio}}$ for both the 1) highly and 2) normal precessing injection sets (as described in Table \ref{Table:Injection_set}).
 Our combined search performs consistently better than the aligned-spin–only search.
 In particular, we observe a gain in sensitivity of up to 28\% for highly precessing systems with $\chi_P \geq 0.5$.
 This improvement arises because the aligned-spin search loses sensitivity in these regions, whereas the precessing search maintains robust performance.
 For weakly precessing systems with $\chi_P < 0.2$, the combined search performs on par with the aligned-spin–only search, with only a modest (less than $\sim 4\%$) decrease in sensitivity for aligned-spin injections.
+The precessing-only search loses up to $\sim 23\%$ sensitivity in low-precessing regions $(\chi_P < 0.2)$ of the search space.
 Overall, these results demonstrate that our combined strategy delivers a significant enhancement in sensitivity, especially in the regime where precession effects are strong.